openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 63: Analog inputs output change on input change

 Analog inputs output change on input change
-# Analog inputs reports and output change on input change

-This parameter defines minimal change (from the last reported) of analog input voltage that results in sending new report and change in the output value.
-Parameter is relevant only for analog inpu ts (parameter 20, 21, 22 or 23 set to 0 or 1).

-  * 0 - reporting on change disabled
+<h1&gtAnalog inputs reports and output change on input change</h1&gt <p&gtThis parameter defines minimal change (from the last reported) of analog input voltage that results in sending new report and change in the output value.
+Parameter is relevant only for analog inpu ts (parameter 20, 21, 22 or 23 set to 0 or 1).</p&gt <ul&gt<li&gt0 - reporting on change disabled</li&gt <li&gt1-100 (0.1-10V, 0.1V step)</li&gt <li&gtDefault - 5 (0.5V)</li&gt </ul&gt
-  * 1-100 (0.1-10V, 0.1V step)
-  * Default - 5 (0.5V)
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```5```.